 Sleep when you need sleep.
 Eat when you are hungry.
 Keep up with regular doctor visits and address any health issues you have head-on.

-Also, use any downtime to get extra things done (like stocking supplies, making charts, etc.) done for the oncoming day shift staff.
+In addition, use any downtime to get extra things (like stocking supplies, charting, etc.) done for the oncoming day shift staff.
+Staying busy will make the night time pass more quickly.

 With the nature of the night shift, it is easy to feel as if you are becoming isolated from family and friends.
 Mainintaining a healthy work-life balance is crucial.
 Night shift nurses must work hard at maintaining relationships.
 Keep in touch when you can via text, email, or phone calls.

-Plan a family fun day on your day off to spend time with your children.
-Work to nurture these relationships and show the people in your life that they are essential to you.
+- Plan a family fun day on your day off to spend time with your children.

 Using these tips, you can adjust and see why so many nurses love working the night shift and not simply survive it.
 The typical slower pace of working nights, along with the close-knit family-like team developed on the night shift, can add quality to your professional life.